Complete Regularity: Kopperman's duality {\it \`{a} la quantale}: Topological notions in

 \subsection{Subspaces and Products}

-Observe that if given a topological space $(X,\tau)$ and a continuity space $(V,X,d)$ with $\mathcal{O}[(V,X,d)] = (X,\tau)$, then for any $Y\subseteq X$ the subspace topology $(Y,\tau_Y)$ is equivalent to $\mathcal{O}[(V,Y,d_Y)]$ where $d_Y$ is the restriction of $d$ to $Y$.
-As it will soon become apparent, all other (co)limits will require of largely more delicate constructions.
+Observe that if given a topological space $(X,\tau)$ and a continuity space $(V,X,d)$ with $\mathcal{O}[(V,X,d)] = (X,\tau)$, then for any $Y\subseteq X$ the subspace topology $(Y,\tau_Y)$ is equal to $\mathcal{O}[(V,Y,d_Y)]$ where $d_Y$ is the restriction of $d$ to $Y$.
+Hence, given another continuity space $(W,Z,m)$, $\epsilon$-$\delta$ continuous functions $f,g:X\to Z$ and $Y$ as the set-theoretic equaliser of $f,g:X\rightrightarrows Z$ we have that $(V,Y,d_Y)$ is the equaliser in ${\bf M}_\boldt$.
+As will soon become apparent, all other (co)limits will require more delicate constructions.
 Indeed, consider for example the case of finding the product of two metric spaces: $(\R,X,d)$ and $(\R,Y,m)$.
 It is well-known what this product looks like.
 In particular, we know that it can be of the form $(\R, X\times Y, s)$, where $s: (X\times Y)^2\to \R$ is usually given as some combination of $d$ and $m$.
 When faced with a pair of arbitrary continuity spaces $(V,X,d)$,$(W,Y,m)$ we can only be sure that the underlying set must be isomorphic to $X \times Y$.
 The value quantale for this product is an entirely different matter.
 An initial guess could be $V\times W$ ordered pointwise.
 This, in general, will not work: the well-above elements, in all but the most degenerate of cases, do not form a filter.
-The reader can verify this simply by computing $\R\times\R$.
+The reader can verify this simply by computing $[0,\infty]\times[0,\infty]$.
 As we shall shortly illustrate, and perhaps not surprisingly, a suitable value quantale for the above scenario can be developed from the original suggestion.
-In the what follows, we refer to finite sequences of points in a space as {\bf walks}.
-We will denote such walks as either $x_1, \ldots, x_n$ or simply $w(x_1, x_n)$, $v(x_1, x_n)$, $u(x_1, x_n)$, etc, where the starting and ending point are $x_1$ and $x_n$, respectively.
+In what follows, we refer to finite sequences of points in a space as {\bf walks}.
+We will denote such walks as either $x_1, \ldots, x_n$ or simply $w(x_1, x_n)$, $v(x_1, x_n)$, $u(x_1, x_n)$, etc., where the starting and ending point are $x_1$ and $x_n$, respectively.

 \begin{definition} Given a continuity space $(V,X,d)$, a walk $w(x_1, x_n)$ in $X$ and $R \subseteq V_\prec \times X$ we say that $R$ {\bf admits} $w(x_1, x_n)$, and write $R\vdash (x_1, x_n)$, provided that for every $i\leq n-1$ we can find $(\epsilon, x_i) \in R$ with $x_{i+1} \in B_{\epsilon}(x_i)$ for all $i\leq n-1$. \end{definition}